Last-Minute Holiday Gifts for Everyone on Your List

 The perfect gift for everyone from your mother-in-law to your work wife, this BoxFox gift box collection will help her stay festive over the holidays.
 Included in the box are Sugarfina champagne-bear candies, a golden wine opener and a Voluspa candle scented with goji berry and tarocco orange.
 No wrapping necessary -- just add a free gift message and have it shipped (for free!) to her door.

 As anyone who travels frequently knows, one major annoyance is trying to cram all of your beauty products into your carry-on.
 This refillable kit has everything your jet-setter will need to decant their full-size products into TSA-compliant bottles, plus a fun shiny pouch to stash everything in.
-This is the perfect stocking stuffer to order for those who still remain on your Christmas list.
-Our top two tips: Join The Friend Zone, ban.do's rewards program -- it's free to sign up! -- and get complimentary shipping through Dec.
-18; you can also use promo code JUSTINTIME for 25% off through Dec.
-18.
+This is the perfect stocking stuffer to order for those who still remain on your Christmas list; make sure you check the $10 holiday shipping option at checkout to receive by Dec.
+25.

-These superstar huggie hoops not only look cool and go with everything, they’re also super affordable at just $26.
-(Don't they look way more expensive than that?)
-Revolve offers the option to choose free two-day shipping, so this gift will arrive in plenty of time unless you've, like, really procrastinated on your holiday shopping.

-This moisturizing kit from L’Occitane, which includes the cult favorites Shea Butter Hand Cream and Ultra-Rich Shea Butter Body Cream, is a no-brainer wintertime present and last-minute gift.
-Two time-saving mechanisms at work here: The packaging is so pretty you could get away without wrapping it, and if you have a Sephora Flash subscription ($15 per year), you get guaranteed free two-day shipping on all orders.

 Is there anything more homey than snuggling up in a classic plaid blanket with fringe?
 We think not.
 This cocoon of comfort from Anthropologie adds a cozy touch to the room even when it's not in use.
 During the holiday season, Nordstrom guarantees free shipping and delivery by Christmas Eve, plus you can pay $2 for a DIY gift boxing kit or $5 for them to do it all for you -- from removing tags to wrapping it up to slipping in the gift receipt.
 (For items this big and bulky, we think five bucks is a steal.)

 Face rollers have been trending for good reason: They can naturally lift, firm and tone skin, resulting in increased circulation and a glowier complexion.
 This affordable skincare set includes two serums (one for brightening, one for anti-aging) plus a facial massager for a spa-quality treatment right at home.
-Target’s Same Day Delivery program is just as handy for last-minute gifts as it is for groceries -- just make sure your local store participates, as it’s not available everywhere.
-You can also save 25% on this and other gift sets through Dec.
-21 when you use promo code BEAUTYGIFTS.
+(Save 25% on this and other gift sets through Dec.
+21 when you use promo code BEAUTYGIFTS!)
+As for quick shipping: Target’s Same Day Delivery program is just as handy for last-minute gifts as it is for groceries -- just make sure your local store participates, as it’s not available everywhere.
+For regular deliveries, place your online order by 1 p.m.
+ET on Dec.
+20 to receive by Dec.
+24.

 See our sister sites for more tech holiday gift guides, gaming holiday gift guides, kitchen holiday gift guides and Rachael Ray holiday gift guides.